ssavi-ict/LeetCode-Which-Company/README.md

 ### **4. How to check which company asked a Problem ?**
 When solving a problem if you click on the ![icon](chrome/res/32.png) from the *extensions* / *add ons* list -

-1. If the extension is able find the `Company Names` for the leetcode problem on the current window then it will show as follows -
+a.
+If the extension is able find the `Company Names` for the leetcode problem on the current window then it will show as follows -
 ![found](chrome/res/showing_value_ui.png)

     **💥 NEW FEATURE 💥**
     -  Once you click on the **[Complete List]** button it will open up a page where you can see all the problems available in our storage with company names are listed as follows - <img src = "chrome/res/complete_list.png">

-2. If the extension is not able to find the `Company Names` for the leetcode problem on the current window or if the current window is not a leetcode problem then it will show as follows -
+b.
+If the extension is not able to find the `Company Names` for the leetcode problem on the current window or if the current window is not a leetcode problem then it will show as follows -
 ![not found](chrome/res/showing_not_found_ui.png)

-3. If the extension is clicked on a `non-leetcode` site then it will show as follows -
+c.
+If the extension is clicked on a `non-leetcode` site then it will show as follows -
 ![not found](chrome/res/showing_non_lc_ui.png)

 -----
 <br><br>